 The Tampa Bay Estuary is home to over 2,000,000 people growing everyday.
 Our efforts to protect the beautiful Tampa Bay requires the help of each and every resident.
 All street drains lead directly to the bay, so even those of us who live miles away from the bay have an effect on its health.
-Here are some ways you can help us all save the bay.
+Here are some ways you can get involved and help us all save the bay.

 Ten Ways to Save Tampa Bay

 #1: Drink Local